FlyInkTV/FlyInkStream-Engine/README.md

 * Run hooks (external commands) when clients connect, disconnect, read or publish streams
 * Compatible with Linux, Windows and macOS, does not require any dependency or interpreter, it's a single executable

-**Note about rtsp-simple-server**
+**Origins of Fly Ink Stream Engine™**

+_Fly Ink Stream Engine™_ is a branded, optimized fork developed by _Fly Ink Tattoo Parlor LLC._ It builds upon the open-source project originally named _rtsp-simple-server_, which was later rebranded as _MediaMTX_ by its creator, _aler9_.

-_rtsp-simple-server_ has been rebranded as _MediaMTX_.
-The reason is pretty obvious: this project started as a RTSP server but has evolved into a much more versatile product that is not tied to the RTSP protocol anymore.
-Nothing will change regarding license, features and backward compatibility.
+The original project began as a focused RTSP server but evolved into a versatile, multi-protocol media server and proxy supporting RTMP, SRT, WebRTC, LL-HLS, and more.

+_Fly Ink Stream Engine™_ extends this foundation with custom enhancements, branding, and scalability features tailored for _Fly Ink®’s_ low-latency OTT infrastructure and SaaS platform.

+All original license terms, features, and backward compatibility remain fully preserved.

 ## Table of contents